Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

 Our VP of User Research shares her vision for research at UI and reflects on what she learned in her first 60 days.

 After using the first few weeks to gain a deeper understanding of the hopes, dreams, and perceptions of research at User Interviews, I started to notice some themes emerging.
-These patterns made me realize I would have to take a different approach to building a research practice than I had done in previous roles.
+These patterns made me realize I would have to take a different approach to building a UX research practice than I had done in previous roles.

 First, I noticed that our Product Managers and Designers were already utilizing Teresa Torres’s Continuous Discovery Habits framework to conduct research with customers.
 (She discusses her framework in depth in this Awkward Silences podcast episode, if you're interested in learning more.)
 While this type of research democratization is very much a hot topic in the field (not everyone is a fan), as a research leader in a new org it made me jump for joy!
 It meant I didn't have to spend as much time talking about the value of research but could spend more time doing the actual work!